-The Community Forest, located at the end of Georgia View Road, is 126 ha of land managed jointly by the Galiano Club & the Galiano Conservancy and contains an extensive trail network.
+The Community Forest — zoned as Hertiage Forest — located at the end of Georgia View Road, is 126 ha of land owned and managed by the Galiano Club.
+The area contains an extensive network of hiking trails adapted from mostly old vehicle roadways.

 In December 2005 the Community Forest, with an area covering 312 acres (126 hectares), was transferred to the Galiano Club.
 This occurred because a local land use bylaw at the time made it possible for land owners to develop their property (and gain residential rights) if they donated a portion of their land to the community.
 The Galiano Conservancy Association and the Habitat Acquisition Trust were registered as covenant holders to ensure the property is used as intended in the Galiano Official Community Plan.